- By turning on specific components of the index service, you can speed up file searches in Windows 10&11.

-First of all, let me say that this post doesn’t refer to the Windows Experience Index, but rather to the indexing feature in Windows 10 and 8.1 which is related to file search.
-We briefly go through its features and explain how to enable and disable it.
+First, let us say that this post doesn’t refer to the Windows Experience Index but rather to the indexing feature in Windows 10/11, which is related to file search.
+Then, we’ll briefly go through its features and explain how to enable or disable it.

-For those who don’t know what exactly indexing does in Windows 10 or Windows 8.1, here’s the short explanation – by turning on certain components of the index service you can speed up file searches or you can choose to disable it, in case you suspect it might be the culprit for your computer’s slow performance.
+For those who don’t know what exactly indexing does in Windows 10/11, here’s a short explanation: by turning on specific components of the index service, you can speed up file searches, or you can choose to disable it, in case you suspect it might be the culprit for your computer’s slow performance.

-To access the “indexing options” service in Windows 10 and Windows 8.1, open the search bar or press the Windows key and W together.
-Just type “indexing” there and you will find it.
+To access the indexing options service in Windows 10/11, open the search bar or press the Windows key and W together.
+Then, just type indexing there, and you will find it.

-Indexing files is rather important, and in this article, we’re going to cover the following topics:
+Indexing files are somewhat important, and in this article we’re going to cover the following topics:

-- What is file indexing – Indexing is a built-in feature of Windows that allows you to quickly and easily find certain files or applications.
+- What is file indexing – Indexing is a built-in feature of Windows that allows you to quickly and easily find specific files or applications.

-- Indexing options Windows 10 – Indexing is a customizable feature, and in this article, we’re going to show you how to change basic indexing options.
+- Indexing options Windows 10 – Indexing is a customizable feature, and in this article we are going to show you how to change basic indexing options.

-- Indexing windows 10 SSD – File Indexing fully supports SSDs, and in this article, we’re going to show you how to index your entire drive.
+- Indexing windows 10 SSD – File Indexing fully supports SSDs, and in this article we are going to show you how to index your entire drive.

-- Windows indexing external hard drive, removable drives – Indexing fully supports external hard drives and removable drives so you can easily index files on any removable storage device.
+- Windows indexing external hard drives, removable drives – Indexing fully supports external hard drives and removable drives so you can easily index files on any removable storage device.

 - Windows indexing exclude – As we mentioned, Windows Indexing supports customization, and you can easily exclude any directory from being indexed.
 This is rather useful if you have a directory or a drive that you rarely access.